Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: Experimental Evaluation

 \subsection{Experimental Setup}

 {\bf Datasets and Knowledge Graphs} We conducted experiments on two datasets, MovieLens1M (ML1M) \cite{ml1m} and LFM1M, which is a subset extracted by \cite{10.1007/978-3-031-28241-6_1} from LFM1B (LASTFM) \cite{lastfm-dataset} and employed in recent studies \cite{10.1145/3523227.3547374, 10.1145/3605357}.
 For ML1M, we adopted the KG originally generated in \cite{CaoWHHC19}.
 We adopted the KG generated in \cite{Wang00LC19} for LASTFM.
 We utilised the same datasets and KGs preprocessed in \cite{10.1007/978-3-031-28241-6_1} as well as their data preparation and split strategy.
-The stats of the employed dataset are reported for reference in Table\ref{tab:data-stats}
+The stats of the employed dataset are reported for reference in Table~\ref{tab:data-stats}.

 {\bf Data Preprocessing.} For all datasets, we follow \cite{10.1145/3523227.3547374} and remove products (and their interactions) absent in the KG as an entity.
-To control sparsity, we remove (i) products and users that appear less than 5 times and (ii) KG relations having a type represented in less than 3\% of the total number of triplets.
+To control sparsity, we remove products and users that appear less than 5 times.
 Both KGs were pre-processed as in \cite{10.1145/3523227.3547374}, to make triplets uniformly formatted.
 Specifically, we only consider triplets composed of a product as the entity head and an external entity as the entity tail, so as to be able to analyse both knowledge-aware and path-based methods.
 Considering triplets having external entities or products as the head and tail entities would have required to craft additional meta-paths (needed for path-based methods) compared to the benchmarked models, going beyond the scope of our work.

 {\bf Data Preparation and Split.} For each dataset, we first sorted the interactions of each user chronologically.
 We then performed a training-validation-test split, following a time-based hold-out strategy, with the 60\% oldest interactions in the training set, the following 20\% for validation, and the 20\% most recent ones as the test set, which follows the setups of \cite{10.1145/3477495.3532041, 10.1007/978-3-031-28241-6_1}.
-We used these pre-processed datasets to train, optimize, and test each benchmarked model, facilitating an evaluation in a realistic setting, reflecting non-stationary, evolving interaction patterns over time.
+We used these pre-processed datasets to train, optimise, and test each benchmarked model, facilitating an evaluation in a realistic setting, reflecting non-stationary, evolving interaction patterns over time.